bandhanEA/she-builds-with-ai-wtm-2024/README.md

 - Streamlit `streamlit` for UI
 - Cloud Run for deploying

-## Prerequisites
+## Prerequisites to run locally

 - A Google Cloud project with billing enabled
-- APIs for Vertex AI, and Cloud Run enabled
+- API for Vertex AI enabled
+- Cloud Run

 ## To run the app on your local machine:
 - Authenticate your local machine with your project name